Skip to Main Content

 - Inform the Educational Access Center in a timely manner that you are an individual with a disability and that you are requesting accommodations.

-- Follow specific procedures for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids as outlined.
+- Follow specific procedures for obtaining reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids as outlined in a timely manner.
+Accommodations are not retroactive.

 - File a complaint by following the steps outlined in the Grievance Procedure if you feel that you have been treated unfairly.